DanielCiccC/DanielCiccC.github.io/FINM3405/notes/lecture2.md

-# Lecture 2
+# Lecture 2 Futures and forwards - Examples and basic concepts

-Futures and forwards are contracts between two parties to trade an agreed quantity m of an asset for an agreed contract or forward price K on an agreed future delivery or maturity date T.
+Futures and forwards are contracts between two parties to trade an agreed quantity $m$ of an asset for an agreed contract or forward price $K$ on an agreed future delivery or maturity date $T$.

 - Written over all kinds of assets including shares, ETFs, indices, commodities, interest rates, currencies, energy, weather events, etc.
 - Traded all over the world, with forward contracts traded in OTC markets and futures contracts traded on organised exchanges.